hex108/leetcode/NOTES.md

 ## Search In Rotated Sorted Array II
 I have not figured out why linear search does not exceed the time limit!

+## Median Of Two Sorted Arrays
+It is a very good practice to deduce the program step by step.